Current Volunteer Opportunities

 Internships: We often have internship opportunities for students & others wishing to develop relevant professional skills & gain experience in a social services setting.
 Internships may include seniors, children, families, administration, events and more.

-Senior Program volunteer orientation: The last Wednesday each month, 6-7pm, you can learn about the latest and ongoing opportunities to work with seniors.
+Senior Program/SAGE Volunteer Orientations: The last Wednesday each month, 6-7pm, you can learn about the latest and ongoing opportunities to work with seniors.
 RSVP required.

 Contact our Volunteer Coordinator email@example.com with questions.